-Read and understand the rules, watch the instruction video carefully and follow the instructions of the Jump XL team.
-To gain access to the trampoline park, you must sign a statement, in which you confirm that you understand the rules, and will comply with them, and as such acknowledge that you know that there are risks associated with jumping.
+Read and understand the rules, watch the instruction video carefully, and follow the instructions of the Jump XL team.
+They also point out ways you could get hurt.
+After the instructions, you sign a waiver to show that you know the rules and know that there are risks associated with jumping.

-The Jump XL trampoline installations are manufactured in the Netherlands whereby the EN-1176-10 standard, the EN 13219 standard and the American ASTM standard F2970-13 have been used as a guideline.
-In addition, the Jump XL arenas are certified by the TÜV.
+The trampoline installations at Jump XL are manufactured in the Netherlands using the EN-1176-10 and EN 13219 standards and the American ASTM standard F2970-13 as a guideline.
+All Jump XL Arenas have also been certified by the TÜV.

 Risk of injuries

 Our trampolines meet the highest safety standards, our trainers are well trained and the quality of the trampolines is very high.
-After all, made in the Netherlands stands for the highest quality.
+After all: Made in The Netherlands guarantees the highest quality.